A knight depended on his horse as both a weapon and a means of defense, and thus went to great lengths to care for and protect his charger.

 The chanfron, head defense for a horse, was introduced in the 1300s.
 It included two side pieces to protect the cheeks.
 In the 16th and 17th centuries, when armor failed to protect against firearms, it assumed greater importance as ornament.
 For this reason the demi (or half) chanfron covered the forehead of the horse but extended, like this one, only halfway down the nose.
-The Hapsburg Spanish Court was served by the armorers of Augsburg in the 16th century.
+The Habsburg Spanish Court was served by the armorers of Augsburg in the 16th century.
 This impressively decorated piece, by tradition, is said to have once belonged to Philip II of Spain (1527–1598).

-The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
-Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.